senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 The action defines what will be done inside the application, it contains a action name and a list of parameter.

 The **Action-Name** can be defined by the customer.
 It will be used to decide which code will be called inside the application.
-Therefore on action name can be used by multiple intents.
+Therefore a single action name can be used by multiple intents.

 The **Parameter** can be defined manually or automatically outside the "user says".
 These options can be defined for a parameter.

 * Required: Determine if a Parameter is require.
-If a parameter is required and not available, on of the defined prompts will be displayed to receive this parameter value.
+If a parameter is required and not available, one of the defined prompts will be displayed to receive this parameter value.
-* Parameter Name: The name of the parameter as it will be send to the action and can be used in the Response template.
+* Parameter Name: The name of the parameter as it will be send to the action and how it can be used in the response template.
-* Entity: If a Parameter will be added by the used, there has to be a corresponding Entity.
+* Entity: If a parameter will be added by the used, there has to be a corresponding entity.
 * Value: From which place the value will be received, this could be the user input, or from an event or context.
 * Is List: Indicated of the delivered content is a list.
 * Prompts: A list of prompts to ask the user for the missing information.
-* Default Value: If no content can be fount ate the "Value" place, the default vaule can be received from an other location or can be a fixed value. (e.g. If the user do not prompt an require imput, it can be received from the context)
+* Default Value: If no content can be found at the "Value" place, the default value can be received from another location or can be a fixed value. (e.g. If the user do not prompt an require imput, it can be received from the context)

 #### Response

 ![Intent_response](Intent_response.png)

 In the response section, the output can be defined.
 Due to the active integration more than one tab can be available.
-The fist tab is the default response which could be a "Text response" of custom payload as json format.
+The fist tab is the default response which could be a "Text response" of a custom payload as json format.

-Inside the response you can use the [defined Parameters as variables](https://dialogflow.com/docs/intents#text_response).
+Inside the response you can use the [defined parameters as variables](https://dialogflow.com/docs/intents#text_response).

 **Caution**: You my get problems if you want to handle to complex properties.
-In this case to must define them into you properties section in a more flatten way. (e.g. #statuslist.transport.description => #status_transport.description)
+In this case to must define them at your properties section in a more flatten way. (e.g. #statuslist.transport.description => #status_transport.description)

-If you have Optional Parameter or Parameter like error messages, you can define multiple responses which uses the different combination of parameters.
+If you have optional parameter or parameter like error messages, you can define multiple responses which uses the different combination of parameters.
 Due to the available Parameter, it will only display the fitting response.

-You can although add "Rich Messages" which are specific for the integration and contain some predefined templates like:
+You can add "Rich Messages" which are specific for the integration and contain some predefined templates like:
 * Cards
 * Buttons
 * Texts